FPMedia/codecapsules-docs/docs/deployment/how-to-deploy-mern-stack-application-to-production.md

+---
+title: Deploy a MERN Stack Application
+description: A walkthrough on how to deploy a MERN Stack application from GitHub.
+---

 # How to Deploy a MERN Stack Application to Production on Code Capsules

 Deploy a MERN (MongoDB, Express, React, Node) stack application using a backend and data capsule for the full stack without a frontend capsule.